· BreachTrigger

 Manual EDGAR queries are tedious for continuous monitoring.
 Several options:

-• Specialized breach-disclosure services (paid): BreachTrigger monitors material cybersecurity incidents across public companies, parsing 8-K filings in real time and alerting IR, MSSP, and cyber-insurance teams to new disclosures.
-This eliminates false positives and saves teams 5–10 hours/week on manual monitoring.
+sec-edgar(GitHub) wrap the FTS API with rate-limiting built in. - Specialized breach-disclosure services (paid): BreachTrigger monitors material cybersecurity incidents across public companies, parsing 8-K filings in real time and alerting IR, MSSP, and cyber-insurance teams to new disclosures.
+This is aimed at reducing false positives and the time teams spend on manual monitoring.

 Legal disclaimer